-Ultimately, the situation proved too much for the 21-year old to handle but it was not a total loss for the organization.
-After all, the former Los Angeles Kings standout still managed to play an important role in helping Edmonton secure their fifth Stanley Cup in seven years during 1990 playoffs…albeit in a roundabout way.
+Ultimately, the situation proved too much for the 21-year-old to handle but it was not a total loss for the organization.
+After all, the former Los Angeles Kings standout still managed to play an important role in helping Edmonton secure their fifth Stanley Cup in seven years during the 1990 playoffs…albeit in a roundabout way.

 Good Luck Following Gretzky

 After putting together an extremely productive but equally stressful season in Oilers silks, the second overall selection in the 1986 NHL Entry Draft demanded a trade out of the Alberta capital.
 Problem is, said “request” wasn’t made until a week and a half into the 1989-90 campaign and was followed by Carson’s decision to quit the team after all four games.
 Far from an ideal situation but there was never anything ideal about this forced marriage.

 Let’s not forget, it was Peter Pocklington who was looking to sell his star attraction and it had zero to do with his general manager.
 It’s no secret that once Glen Sather got involved and tried to get pieces on top of the $15 million Bruce McNall agreed to pay for No. 99, his target was Luc Robitaille but was told he would have to settle for Carson.
 Not surprisingly, the move didn’t sit well with the player but both sides tried to make it work during the 1988-89 season.